ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Interpreter Plugins

-- The plugins ruby, python and jni can now also be mounted as global plugin.
+- The plugins Ruby, Python and Jni can now also be mounted as global plugin.
-- Fix crash in python plugin by using pluginprocess. *(Markus Raab)*
+- Fix crashes in global Python plugin by using pluginprocess. *(Markus Raab and Armin Wurzinger)*
+- Python plugin can now shutdown properly again *(Markus Raab)*

 ### JNI